-Finally, the third worthy cause for this year’s high Holy Day appeal is our very own Peterborough Liberal Jewish Community.
-We are not a recognised charity but we are a community of modest means and our current funds obtained from membership fees need to be boosted in order to sustain and develop our community.
-Simply put, if you want to see a thriving Jewish community in the Peterborough region, we need your support.
+Finally, the third worthy cause for this year’s High Holy Day appeal is our very own Peterborough Liberal Jewish Community.
+We are not yet registered as a charity, but we are a community of modest means, and our current funds obtained from membership fees need to be boosted in order to sustain and develop our community.
+To keep a thriving Jewish community in the Peterborough region, we need your support.